MrBertieG/Visit-Folkestone/README.md

 Welcome to [Visit *Folkestone*](https://mrbertieg.github.io/Visit-Folkestone/index.html) website.

 This website is designed to help users visiting the town of Folkestone to find popular landmarks, find a place to eat, explore and book a stay.
 Folkestone is located in the South East of Kent, UK.
-It is home to the famous Eurotunel connecting the UK and France via an undergreound tunnel under the English Channel.
+It is home to the famous Eurotunel connecting the UK and France via an underground tunnel under the English Channel.

 ![Image of Visit Folkestone](assets/images/readme_img/ami_responsive.png)